Jvictor97/Avaliacao-Tinnova/README.md

 ## Installing

-You may clone this repo using Https or SSH as follows:
+You may clone this repo using HTTPS or SSH as follows:

 ```
 HTTPS: https://github.com/Jvictor97/Avaliacao-Tinnova.git